 After a comprehensive renovation, the Navigation Pavilion, in Seville, built for the Seville Expo in 1992, has now been recovered for the general public.
 The Navigation Pavilionforms part of the legacy which the Expo left Andalusia on the Island of la Cartuja.

 Located on the edge of the Guadalquivir River, in the southern sector of the island of la Cartuja.
 The building looks towards the historic center of Seville.

 The Plaza de España is a spectacle of light and majesty.
 Framed in the María Luisa Park, this plaza was designed by the great Seville architect Aníbal González as an emblematic space for the 1929 Ibero-American Expo.
 The result was a plaza-palace unique in the world.
 Its proportions are lavish.
 It has a total area of 50,000 square metres, without a doubt one of the most imposing plazas in Spain.

 Along the entire perimeter of the plaza, there is a canal of 515 metres in length, which you can travel by boat, a truly romantic experience.

-If you are interesting in visit to any of these research centers, located in Science and Technology Park of Cartuja please, request it through email: email@example.com
+If you are interested in visiting any of these research centers, located in Cartuja Science and Technology Park, please send an email to email@example.com

 Pol.
 Industrial P.I.S.A. - Calle Balance 16